Child Safe Standards

 Step 8.
 Pay.

 Note.
-At this stage you can only place one order per child, orders must be made by 12pm the Thursday before.
+At this stage you can only place one order per child, orders must be made by MIDNIGHT WEDNESDAY for your child to receive a lunch order on Friday.

 July 18th, 2022